krative22/Banking-react/README.md

 After Pull requests are made

+npm install to Initialise the project

-npm install to start the project
+npm start to start the project